-In Wallonia, the sector 1A2gviii is distributed by using offroad emissions from industrial point sources.
-Emissions from sector 1A3c are distributed using railway sections on which the oil-fueled trains run.
-The gridding of the sector 1A3e is based on point sources emissions (gas compression plants, harbours and air ports).
-The sector 1A4bii is distributed using habitat areas and the sector 1A4cii is distributed using the data of the agricultural plot and the Sector Plan covering forests and parks.
+In Wallonia, the sector 1A2gvii is distributed by using offroad emissions from industrial point sources and the industrial areas by municipality (LPS emissions subtracted).
+Emissions from sector 1A3c are distributed using railway sections on which the oil-fuelled trains run.
+The gridding of the sector 1A3ei is based on point sources emissions (gas compression plants, harbours and air ports).
+The sector 1A4bii is distributed using garden areas (garden areas = residential areas - residential buildings areas) and the sector 1A4cii is distributed using the data of the agricultural plot (3) and the Sector Plan covering forests and parks (4) (5).
+The sector 1A5b is distributed by using offroad emissions from industrial point sources.